cm-t/pan-t/README.md

 #Kitchen

-Cake Pan is a tool that help you to bake cake.
+A Cake Pan is a tool that help you to bake cake.

-Pan-t aims to provide a way that when you cook a cake; you will only need to bake it with this pan.

-Nothing else.

 #Manual

-How to use it:
+How to use:

- * Build you database
+ * Build your database
  * Bake
  * Nothing else